one-among-us/data/people/Kotori/page.en.md

 Kotori was an introverted girl.
 She seldom talked with others or expressed her points of view in public.
-But she was passionate about academic questions, and she would always join in the discussion and applaud for the neat idea of her friends.
+However, she was passionate about academic questions, and she would always join in the discussion and applaud for the neat idea of her friends.

 She often deleted her own ideas or works after creating them, or she posted them anonymously.